department-of-veterans-affairs/vagov-content/pages/education/other-va-education-benefits/veap.md

 <div class="va-introtext">

-You can continue your education by using part of your military pay to help cover the cost of school.
+You may be able to continue your education by using part of your military pay to help cover the cost of school.
 Find out if you can get benefits through the Veterans' Educational Assistance Program (VEAP)—a $2-to-$1 government-match program for educational assistance.

 </div>

 <div class="feature" markdown="1">

-### Can I get this benefit?
+### Can I get VEAP benefits?

-You can get this benefit if you meet the requirements listed below.
+You can get these benefits if you meet all of the requirements listed below.

 **All of these must be true.
 You:**
   - Entered service for the first time between January 1, 1977, and June 30, 1985, **and**
   - Opened and put money into your VEAP account before April 1, 1987, **and**
-  - Put in $25–$2,700 on your own
+  - Put in $25–$2,700 on your own, **and**

-**And one of these must be true.
-You:**
-  - Finished your first period of service and didn't receive a dishonorable discharge, **or**
+  - Finished your first period of service and didn't receive a dishonorable discharge

-  - Are currently on active duty and have at least 3 months of contributions available
+**Note:** If you're currently on active duty, you must have at least 3 months of contributions available to use your VEAP benefits.

 </div>